 Days 10–13: Explore cosmopolitan Trieste, the Istrian coast from Piran to Poreč, and Friuli, including Cividale and the dramatic alpine border between Kobarid and Gorizia.

 Days 14–17: Visit Aquileia and Grado; enjoy Venice, including a private visit to St Mark’s Basilica.

-For this tour we recommend Emirates or Qatar which offer flights into Vienna and out of Venice from most Australian cities.
+The tour starts at the Hotel Royal in Vienna and finishes at Hotel Al Codega in Venice.
+Qatar and Emirates offer direct flights into Vienna and out of Venice from most Australian cities.
 Contact us for quotes and bookings.

 Included meals are shown with the letters B, L and D.

 The tour begins in the hotel in the late afternoon, when we meet in the hotel for a stroll, followed by dinner in a local restaurant.
 (D)

 Vienna became the capital of the Holy Roman Empire in the 15th century and remained the capital of one of Europe’s largest empires until the end of World War I. Today we explore the history of imperial Vienna, starting with a guided walking tour of the old town, including St Stephen’s Cathedral and the Hofburg Palace complex.
 After a break for lunch, we visit the Imperial Crypt, where more than 100 members of the Habsburg family are buried, and then the stunning collection of decorative and fine arts in the Imperial Treasury, which has, among many other treasures, the Imperial Regalia.
 In the evening, we meet for a welcome dinner in a superior local restaurant.
 Overnight, Vienna.
 (B, D)